earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 );
 ```

-I'm going to show the way to create a schema manually sqlite3 below, but its helpful to know you can have a tool create the schema for you.
+I'm to this sqlite3 schema creation manually below, but its helpful to know you can have a tool create a schema for you.
 </div>

 ## SQLite3 Create Database